Hopeland and surrounding region testing

 The advice is cautionary only and not prohibitive.

-Air quality in the Hopeland region has been monitored by the former Department of Science, Information Technology and Innovation (DSITI) through two rounds of extensive air quality sampling and assessment.
+Air quality in the Hopeland region was monitored during 2015–16 by the former Department of Science, Information Technology and Innovation (DSITI) through two rounds of extensive air quality sampling and assessment.
 The monitoring did not find any evidence of subsoil gases leading to unsafe levels of air pollutants in the community.
 This suggests that any surface emissions of the soil gases that may be occurring are likely to be gradual and quickly diluted by surrounding air to very low levels.
-DSITI’s two reports on air testing in the area are available for download:
+Two reports on air testing in the area are available for download:

 - Air Quality Investigation Hopeland and Chinchilla March 2015